jaakkopasanen/AutoEq/README.md

 averaging have been renamed with snXXX (serial number) or sample X in the end of the name to distinguish from the averaged data which has no suffixes in the name.

 oratory1990 measurements have been done on Gras 43AG and 43AC couplers, the same which were used to develop Harman target responses by Olive et al. and therefore use Harman target responses for the equalization targets.
 These results are recommended over all other measurements because of this reason.
 Harman target data is in the `compensation` folder.

+Crinacle's measurements only include in-ear headphones.
+These measurements have been performed with IEC 60318-4 couplers and are therefore compatible with Harman in-ear targets.
+This fact also earns Crinacle's measurements second highest ranking recommendation after oratory1990.

+Both oratory1990 and Crinacle results also include Usound or oratory1990 target for in-ear headphones.
+Usound target is a result of research in the company where oratory1990 works.
+This target curve might be preferred by some who find Harman in-ear target missing "body" or "meat".
+Usound results are not listed on recommended results but can be found in the full index.

 Innerfidelity and Headphone.com measured headphones have [SBAF-Serious target](https://www.superbestaudiofriends.org/index.php?threads/innerfidelity-fr-target.5560/)